Nimai95/Project-2-Machine-Learning/Consol/README.md

 ***
-New library used: GridSearch..
-[Ronald]
+New libraries used: GridSearchCV, BayesSearchCV